 Plaster by Orciani

 German Schmear is a thin parge coat of lime mortar troweled and brushed across brick or stone so the masonry still reads through the wash.
 Specify it when the building wants a softened, aged exterior without losing the substrate underneath.
-Partial coverage by design.
-Hand-finished, panel by panel.
+Partial coverage by design, hand-finished panel by panel.

 The finish in plain language

 German Schmear, sometimes called a mortar wash or schmeared brick, is a lime-based mortar applied as a partial coat across a porous masonry wall.
 Trowel goes on, brush works it across the field, the wet mortar is wiped back where the architect wants more brick exposed.
 The wall ends up reading as a quiet conversation between the original masonry and the mortar laid over it.
-Roughly 30 to 60 percent of the brick or stone still reads through the finish.
+Roughly thirty to sixty percent of the brick or stone still reads through the finish.
 The number is set by sample board, not by formula.

 It is not the same as three nearby things, and the differences matter on a spec sheet.

 A limewash is a thinned, pigmented slurry of slaked lime and water, soaked into the masonry like a stain.
 It penetrates rather than parges.
-It can be reapplied in coats and it can be wet-distressed off.
+It can be reapplied in coats and can be wet-distressed off.
 Visually, the brick texture stays sharp under a limewash because there is no body of mortar laid on top of it.

 A full lime stucco is the opposite move.
 The substrate is intentionally hidden.
 Stucco is built up in a scratch coat, brown coat, and finish coat to plane and cover the wall entirely.
 The studio’s piece on pigmented lime stucco walks through that assembly.
 German Schmear borrows the binder chemistry of stucco and skips the coverage.